 Appreciating?
 You bet.
-Paul Michaels, Chairman of Hexagon Classics, tells me CSL values shot up 20% in eight months, although they have stabilised now.
-“You’ll pay £40k – £50k for a car with high miles,” he explains, “but the best examples are nudging £100k”.
+Paul Michaels, Chairman of Hexagon Classics, says CSL values shot up in 2016, although they have stabilised since.

 A total of 1,400 M3 CSLs were built, including 422 right-hand-drive cars for the UK.
 Only two colours were offered: Black Sapphire Metallic and Silver Grey Metallic, but black is rarer and thus worth slightly more.

 Let’s defer once again to Paul Michaels, who sold BMWs for 46 years.
 “Service history is absolutely vital,” he says.
 “Values have increased, but it still isn’t economical to spend large sums restoring them.
 You could throw a lot of money at a bad CSL.”

 Check the service indicator lights on the dashboard aren’t illuminated and scour the paperwork.
 The car should have had its first oil-change at 1,000 miles, followed by intermediate (Inspection 1) and major (Inspection 2) services at annual intervals.
 The Inspection 2 includes a valve clearance check: missing it could result in Vanos problems.

 M3 CSL’s carbon intake manifold looks – and sounds – utterly brilliant.